mitre/train-juniper/README.md

 ## Contributing

+We welcome contributions!
+Here's how to get started:

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes with tests
-4. Run `bundle exec rake test`
+4. Run `bundle exec rake test` to ensure tests pass
 5. Submit a pull request

+Please see our [Contributing Guide](CONTRIBUTING) for more details.

 ## Support and Contact